subhamX/uniport/README.md

 # Uniport
-Uniport is a fully customizable portal for universities to manage the campus recruitments seamlessly.
+Uniport is a fully customizable university portal to manage the campus recruitments seamlessly.
 It's a software as a service and is built with multi-tenant architecture isolated at application level.

 ![](./docs/landing.PNG)